Skip to Content

 • Bread – biscuits (canned or frozen or even homemade), bagels, croissants, waffles, pancakes, scones

-• Sweet Breaddonuts, cinnamon rolls, donut holes, mini muffins, pop tarts, french toast roll ups
+• Sweet Breaddonuts, mini cinnamon rolls, donut holes, mini muffins, pop tarts, french toast roll ups

 • Potatoescubed with onions and peppers, hash browns, tater tots